manofgod747/Economics/README.md

 2. Minimize Pollution
 3. Minimize Technology

+## Psychology

+### Population Density
+Population density has psychological implications that govern human and animal behaviour.
+As population density increases, behaviour degenerates.
+The degeneration of behaviour is an effect of the limitations of the human mind in how many people can be known and trusted.
+The number is low compared to the population of densly populated areas.
+Social norms break apart as populations increase.
+Communication suffers.
+All densly populated areas inevitably fall due to this phenomenom.

+Degenerations increases violence.
+Violence causes trauma.
+Trauma leads to ignorance.
+Ignorance leads to conflict.
+Conflict decreases trust.
+Low levels of trust makes people fearful.
+Fear and ignorace corrupts systems.
+A corrupted system breaks apart.

+Poorly designed cities that do not take into account the psychological aspects of life naturally breaks apart and are left desolate.
+This phenomenon can be observed in all life on earth.

 ## Foundation

 ### Criteria for Output Optimization
 1. Why is optimization of output necessary?
 2. What are the criteria for optimization?
-3. How do we select what the optimal level of output is?
+3. How do we select what the optimal level of output should be?
 4. What variables fluctuate the level of output?

+Output defines the rate of natural resource extraction.
+Output rate depends on population size and the technological living standard,

+## Taxation Analysis

 ## Appendix
 ### A Note on Classical Economics